 - Place them into the Crock-Pot

 - Cut up the chicken into bite size pieces and throw them into the Crock-Pot

 - Simmer in Crock-Pot on high for approximately 8-9 hours

 30 minutes prior to eating:

-Taste your broth and add flavoring as needed (more salt or pepper)
+- Taste your broth and add flavouring as needed (more salt or pepper)

 Important information for you

 *Optional – these are add-ins and they are optional.
 I have found they enhance the flavor.
 If you don’t like one or any of the ingredients with the *, you do not need to add.
 It is your creative design, so you decide what to add!

 What kind of chicken: I will use chicken breast and cut up 3 or 4 depending on the size of the breast.
 If you have a chicken that you have leftover from another meal even if it is spiced, this is a perfect meal to make to use the leftovers.
 I did that with our Turkey from Thanksgiving, shredded up breast, leg and thigh to throw into the soup.
 It was delicious!

 Recommended Noodles: The noodles that I have found to be the most durable are bow tie pasta, small elbow macaroni, or small shell pasta.
 Otherwise, the noodles get too soft and mushy